 Where to (not) buy your snorkeling mask

-Big supermarkets like Walmart or Costco often offer a set of mask and snorkel; we do NOT recommend to buy your mask there.
+Big supermarkets like Walmart or Costco often offer a set of mask and snorkel; we do NOT recommend buying your mask there.
 These masks typically have very rigid silicone for the skirt and mask strap.
-It’s frustrating when the mask sits too tight on your face, and on top of that it often causes water leakage.
+It’s frustrating when the mask sits too tight on your face, and on top of that, it often causes water leakage.
 Additionally, it’s harder to get it on and off your face.
 Look for a mask with soft silicone and tempered glass!

 You can buy snorkeling equipment locally in Hawaii (it might be pricier as everything ships to Hawaii) – or you can buy them online on Amazon.

 You cannot go wrong when purchasing a snorkel but we recommend using a mouthpiece that actually fits so that your teeth can hold the snorkel in position.

 The masks I recommended above come as sets (mask + snorkel) but if you need a separate snorkel, we suggest the Cressi Italian Design Epsilon Dry Snorkel – this is the snorkel I’ve been using myself for years in combination with the Cressi Scuba Diving Mask.
 The Cressi equipment has great quick connectors for the snorkel holder (attachment to the mask) which makes for an easy on- and off and streamlines setup.

 Remember to ALWAYS use fins.
 Fins will help you to get from Point A to B. Even if you think you are close to the boat or shore, you still have to swim.
 Fins make it much easier and SAFER.